ethersphere/swarm-guide/contents/runninganode.rst

          --maxpeers 0 \
           2>> $DATADIR/geth.log &

-and launch the swarm; connecting it to the geth node
+and launch the swarm; connecting it to the geth node.
+For consistency, let's use the same network id 322  as geth.

 .. code-block:: none